 Land development in the Qualicum area did not begin until the late 19th entury.
 The Hudson's Bay Company established Victoria in 1843 and Nanaimo in 1852.
 Spurred on by the profitable fur trade, the Company sent a party, headed by Adam Grant Horne, to find a land route to the West Coast.
 This successful trip inaugurated the Horne Lake Trail used by settlers and traders traveling to Alberni.

-Horne had witnessed a terrible massacre of many Qualicum Indians at the mouth of the Qualicum River.
-However, many Indians still came to the area to fish, pick berries, dig for claims and hunt.
+Horne had witnessed a terrible massacre of many Qualicum indigenous people at the mouth of the Qualicum River.
+However, many indigenous people still came to the area to fish, pick berries, dig for claims and hunt.
 Some sought work in the mining town of Nanaimo.

 Active residents during the later part of the century were Qualicum Tom and his wife, Qualicum Annie.
 Tom had a canoe for hire to cross Horne Lake.
 They also had a hotel and store for those traveling via the Home Lake Trail.